Bachelor's Degree in Life Sciences

 - Internal and External Audits

-Lab 1: The Process Approach: Process Description, Analysis, and Management – 1.5 hours Lab 2: Continuous Improvement: Planning and Measurement Systems – 1.5 hours STATISTICAL CONTROL:
+Tutorial 1: The Process Approach: Process Description, Analysis, and Management – 1 hour 30 minutes Tutorial 2: Continuous Improvement: Planning and Measurement Systems – 1 hour 30 minutes STATISTICAL CONTROL:

 - Introduction to Statistical Process Control